inferno-framework/inferno-core/docs/concepts.md

 - **Inferno Test Suite**: An executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
 The tests are organized heirarchically.
 They may import tests from other Test Kits.
-It may be the expectation of a Test Suite that a conformance system will pass all provided tests, or that the system may fail some tests.
+It may be the expectation of a Test Suite that a conformant system will pass all provided tests, or that the system may fail some tests.
 An individual test suite defines how to inpret failures at the test level and in aggregate.
 - **Inferno Core**: The primary library of inferno, which testers can use to